VasantRaghuraman/List-of-Major-projects-in-Building-Automation/README.md

 I was not the one to specify the equipment list initially.
 12. Created more business opportunities by showing competence during projects.
+13. Advised the management on better internal processes Including using the right tools, software, quantity of personnel required for various projects.
+14. Did some basis Audio System Programming  using Biamp and control system programming using Crestron.
+15. Other major products used include Opus Smart
+Home System, Extron, Middle Atlantic racks etc.
+16. Attended training events from various manufacturers like Crestron, Extron, Biamp etc.
+17. Participated in team meetings and team bonding events whenever possible